 - The file itself can also be amended for a better quality version.
 These are the details available in the Additional Document Information popup box seen below.

-For example, if you have entered the incorrect page range when originally adding the link, you can use this process to amend this in the same request, which will produce the exact same link (so you don't have to replace the link on the Reading List / in the VLE).
+For example, if you have entered the incorrect page range when originally adding the link, you can use this process to amend this in the same request, which will produce the exact same link (so you don't have to replace the link on the Reading List, in the VLE, or where you store the content links).
 Although the guidance in this article uses page range as an example, this could also be true for any of the document details listed above.

 How to amend a request after publishing the content link